 Rationale for Recommendations

 The sub team proposes a “minimalist” set of guidelines that will put the responsibility of putting specific processes in place by each SO/AC.
-The will avoid interference in the decision making process of any particular SO/AC.
+This will avoid interference in the decision making process of any particular SO/AC.
 The SO/ACs may have different expectations and standards for Directors who are chosen to represent them.
-The guidelines note each SO/AC should have a decision making process and the process must include a means to document the decision made, including verification and the steps taken to reach the decision.
+The guidelines notes each SO/AC should have a decision making process and the process must include a means to document the decision made, including verification and the steps taken to reach the decision.
 Our thought is not to be too prescriptive but establish principles for fair and reasonable conduct for the community even if different internal standards apply for different interests.
 Per the guidance from the WS1 discussions, we will not be listing specific causes of action.
 Each SO/AC could have a different reason for board removal but all SO/ACs must follow the same guidelines in order to elevate their concerns to an action for removal in good faith.
 The proposed action may be subjective but should be able to be explained and accepted by others.

 Legal Review of Recommendations